Aral-Sarrafi/Behavioral_Cloning_In_Keras/README.md

 # 6. Implementation notes and summary

-While implementing this project I learned a couple of notes that I would like to summurize here
+While implementing this project I learned a couple of notes that I would like to summurize here:

 * Collecting more data was the most effective way to train a sucssesful model
-* The computational load for training the model is high for this project and implemetation on AWS and GPU coputation was very helpful.
+* The computational load for training the model is high for this project and implemetation on AWS and GPU computations was very helpful.
 * The size of the data is large (1.5GB).
 Therefore, loading the whole data to the memory was not an option.
 Using generators to get acess to the data without loading the whole data to the memory was an effective solution.
 * Adding the dropout layers prevented the model from over fitting the training data.
 * Excluding some of the data points with zero steering angles enabled the model to be able to performe better in sharp turns.